mann-brinson/LA_Apartments_Scraper/README.md

 STEP 2: Download the zip file 'INF510_Project-master.zip' locally

-STEP 3: Withn your terminal, navigate to the repository, and then into /src
+STEP 3: Within your terminal, navigate to the repository, and then into /src

 STEP 4: Install the required python modules with the following command